pikawika/VUB-RL/project/README.md

 ## Experimental  notebooks

-During the development of the project some experimental notebooks were created to gain further insight on the Gym environment or performance of some algorithms on classical Gym environments.
+During the development of the project, some experimental notebooks were created to gain further insight into the Gym environment or performance of some algorithms in classical Gym environments.

 | **Title**                               | **File location**                                            |
 | --------------------------------------- | ------------------------------------------------------------ |